Estimated reading time: 10 minutes

 If you want to achieve your financial goals, you need to look at the roadblocks you’ve run into in the past.
 Why haven’t your goals worked out up to this point?
 (Yes, this means telling yourself harsh truths.)

 When I started to assess and organize my finances, I looked at what had worked and what strategies failed.
 In previous years, I had set SO many goals that it was impossible to achieve any of them.
 I lacked focus.
-It was totally my fault, which is hard to admit.
+It was 100 percent my fault, which is hard to admit.

 I was experiencing shiny object syndrome—I couldn’t seem to stay in one lane for very long.
 In a way, it was a case of choice paralysis.
 There were so many decisions in front of me that I became overwhelmed and ignored them.
 I wasn’t breaking down my financial goals, I was trying to do it all.